robsimmons/-batsat/README.md

 #### :gear: implies

-Indicates that the premise or premises imply the conclusion: if the premise(s) hold(s), the conclusion must also hold.
+Indicates that the premise or premises imply the conclusion: if all premises are satisfied, the conclusion must be satisfied.

 An array of premises is treated as conjunction: `p.implies([a, b, c], d)` logically means `(a /\ b /\ c) -> d`.

-Leaves open the possibility that the conclusion must be true even if all premises are false.
-If you only want `d` to be true if there's some reason for it to be true, you want to use `rule()`, not `implies()`.
+Leaves open the possibility that the conclusion may be satisfied even if some premises are unsatisfied.
+If that's not what you want --- if you only want `d` to be satisfied if there's some rule that gives a reason for it to be satisfied, you want to use `rule()` instead of `implies()`.

 | Method    | Type                                               |
 | --------- | -------------------------------------------------- |